SECURITIES AND EXCHANGE COMMISSION

 Balance Sheet, Liquidity and Cash Flow

-Our approach to capital allocation supports Karooooo’s profitability and high cash-generation.
-We have ample runway to accelerate our revenue growth in excess of our average historical rate and to remain profitable.
+Our approach to capital allocation supports Karooooo’s strong growth at scale, consistent profitability and high cash-generation.
+Given our balanced capital structure and healthy operating profit margins, we have ample runway to accelerate our revenue growth whilst remaining profitable.

-The group’s Capital Allocation Committee has adopted a cash management policy whereby Karooooo’s excess cash reserves on hand will be held in US Dollars, which will be translated into ZAR for reporting purposes.
+The group’s capital allocation committee has adopted a cash management policy whereby Karooooo’s excess cash reserves on hand will be held in US Dollars.
+This will be translated into ZAR for reporting purposes.

 Free Cash Flow (a non-IFRS measure)